wolkykim/qlibc/README.md

   tbl->free(tbl);
 ```

 Here is an identical implementation with Linked-List-Table container.
-You might noticed that there's not much code change entirely on switching the container type.
+You might noticed that there's no code change entirely except of 1 line for the table creation.
+This is why qLibc encapsulates corresponding function pointers inside the container object.

 ```
-  // create a linked-list-table. qlisttbl_t *tbl = qlisttbl(QLISTTBL_OPT_THREADSAFE);
+  // create a linked-list-table.
+THE ONLY LINE YOU NEED TO CHANGE. qlisttbl_t *tbl = qlisttbl(QLISTTBL_OPT_THREADSAFE);

   // add an element which key name is "score". int x = 12345;
-  tbl->put(tbl, "score", &x, sizeof(int), true);
+  tbl->put(tbl, "score", &x, sizeof(int));

-  // get the value of the element. int *px = tbl->get(tbl, "score", NULL, true);
+  // get the value of the element. int *px = tbl->get(tbl, "score");
   if(px != NULL) {
     printf("%d\n", *px);
     free(px);